geosolutions-it/doc-geonode/004_admin_workshop/004_customize_lookfeel/theme_admin.rst

    .. code-block:: css

-      .nav-logo {
+      .navbar-brand {
           width: 373px;
           height: 79px;
-          background: url(../img/UWI-logo.JPG) no-repeat;
+          background: transparent url("../img/UWI-logo.JPG") no-repeat scroll 15px 0px;
       }

 #.
 Restart your GeoNode project and look at the page in your browser:

    .. code-block:: console

+      $ rm -Rf /home/geonode/geonode/geonode/static_root/*
-      $ python manage.py runserver
+      $ python manage.py collectstatic
+      $ service apache2 restart

+.. note:: It is a good practice to cleanup the **static_folder** and the Browser Cache before reloading in order to be sure that the changes have been correctly taken and displayed on the screen.

-Visit your site at http://localhost:8000/ or the remote URL for your site.
+Visit your site at http://localhost/ or the remote URL for your site.

 .. figure:: img/logo_override.png